kmaida/reStart-angularjs/README.md

 reStart-angular
 ==========

-A mobile-first responsive framework in AngularJS.
+A mobile-first, responsive boilerplate in AngularJS.

 Currently supports modern browsers and IE9+.
 This framework will attempt to stay in sync with latest Angular stable releases, so the browser support may change over time.